redstrate/Physis/README.md

 Framework for interacting with FFXIV data, and successor to [libxiv](https://git.sr.ht/~redstrate/libxiv).
 This intended for developers writing modding tools, launchers and other programs.

-**Note:** This library is still experimental, and no releases are planned.
-I'm currently busy with bringing all of libxiv's features over, but I plan to expand functionality beyond the original scope.

 ## Goals
 * Make it extremely easy for people to tinker around with game data.
 * Parsing data should be safe, and unit tested vigorously.